safesoftware/FMETraining/ServerAuthoring5SelfServeParameters/Exercise4.md

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">Start Workspace</td>
-<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\SelfServe2-Ex5-Begin.fmw</td>
+<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\SelfServe2-Ex4-Begin.fmw</td>
 </tr>

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">End Workspace</td>
-<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\SelfServe2-Ex5-Complete.fmw</td>
+<td style="border: 1px solid darkorange">C:\FMEData2018\Workspaces\ServerAuthoring\SelfServe2-Ex4-Complete.fmw</td>
 </tr>

 </table>

 ---

-As a technical analyst in the GIS department of a city you have just commenced a project to allow other departments to download orthophoto data, rather than having to ask you to create it for them.
-Not only will their requests be processed quicker, you will also spend less time on that task.
+As a technical analyst in the GIS department of a city, you have just commenced a project to allow other departments to download orthophoto data, rather than having to ask you to create it for them.
+Not only will their requests be processed quicker, but you will also spend less time on that task.

 You've implemented a lot of different options for transformation, format, coordinate system, and layers to process.
 However, end-users also often ask for raster data for a particular neighborhood of the city, and that's easy to do using a Clipper transformer.

 <br>**1) Open Workspace**
-<br>Open the begin workspace listed above.
+<br>Open the begin workspace listed above or continue in your workspace from the previous exercises.
 You can see that it consists of a reader, two writers, three transformers, and various published parameters.

 To clip data to a particular neighborhood first requires a reader for those neighborhood features, so that is the first step...